elias-grayson/Puyo-Puyo/README.md

 # Link to play: https://effulgent-paletas-4e97c8.netlify.app/

+## Overview
-This is an almost fully functional single player puyo puyo game coded in javascript with some customization options to cater the experience to whatever you'd like!
+This is an almost fully functional single player puyo puyo simulator coded in javascript with some customization options to cater the experience to whatever you'd like!

-This is a final project for a college class turned passion project of mine that I have working on since November 2024
+This is a final project for a college class turned passion project of mine that I have been working on since November 2024

 ## Features
 - Every game mechanic from Puyo Puyo Tsu, from basic chaining to all clears